KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 ### Number Format

-Loader/Driver policy items start with the prefix `LDP_` (short for Loader/Driver Policy) which is followed by an identifier based on what component the policy is targeted against.
+Loader and Driver policy items start with the prefix `LDP_` (short for Loader and Driver Policy) which is followed by an identifier based on what component the policy is targeted against.
 In this case there are only two possible components:
  - Drivers: which will have the string `DRIVER_` as part of the policy number.